Jethro Sheeran

 Jethro Callow Sheeran, known professionally as Alonestar, is a British musician, record producer, rapper, and fashion model from Bristol, England.
-He is recognised for his genre‐blending work—merging elements of hip-hop, urban, reggae, and electronic music—and for collaborating with high-profile artists including Chris Brown, Eminem, Lil Wayne, Macy Gray, Ed Sheeran, Royce da 5′9″, Akon, DaBaby, Freeway, Snoop Dogg, Rick Ross, Ghostface Killah, Shatta Wale, Trippie Redd, Young Thug, Wiz Khalifa, DMX, EMIN and the rapper Future, among others.
+His work includes elements of hip-hop, urban, reggae, and electronic music.

 Early life and education

 Alonestar was born and grew up in Bristol, where he attended Cotham Grammar School.
+He is the cousin of English singer-songwriter Ed Sheeran.